manningstinson/workout-planner/UE/README.md

 ### Functionality:
 - Prototype takes the users input, then it retrieve informations from the database to display for the user to use.
 It also gives them an idea on organizing a workout plan.

+## Inspiration:
+- Finding a better way to plan and track workouts.
+- Building a structure, personal growth for wellness and health.

 ## Table of Contents

 - [Installation](#installation)